MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/_stepper-input.md

 Notice that the stepper buttons are hidden from the screen reader because it's a better user experience to simply use the native select.

-Using a select also eliminates any issues with the update being read by the screenreader on button press.
+Using a select also eliminates any issues with the update being read by the screen reader on button press.

 ### Notable failed prototype attempts

-- Do not use a `input type="number"` — NVDA doesn't support number inputs
 - Wrapping a `input type="text"` with `aria-live="assertive"` isn't reliably output across all screen readers on change events